VinM00/VincentiuPortfolio/README.md

 # Vincentiu's web portfolio

-The purpose of the following code is to learn  web developing in Flask
+The purpose of the following code is to learn  web development in Flask, below some snapshot of it